Shi-49-94-444-4444/VBM-Sports-Web/README.md

 Now, you can test and develop the project locally on your machine.

 ## Project Functionalities Overview
+This web (app) is designed to connect badminton players in Ho Chi Minh City, addressing the issues of finding players without having to post on forums like Facebook.
+Our web (app) provides posting features (pricing by day, hour, and number of spots), management functionalities (participants, payment invoices), messaging, payment options, ... .
+To ensure limited scamming, we also include terms and a reporting section (for resolving complaints).

+### Front-end:
+The front-end of the project is built using Next.js, Tailwind CSS, and TypeScript.
+It has been optimized using SWR (React Hooks library for remote data fetching), SSR (Server-Side Rendering), and SSG (Static Site Generation) to ensure efficient performance and enhanced user experience.

 ### General Notes:
 - The project is built in real-time, therefore some playgrounds (products) might be hidden due to expiration.